-1. Completion of the Emory College area IC distribution requirement.
-Continuing students may complete this requirement by taking the following course of study either at Oxford or at Emory College:

-a. a foreign language through 102 or its equivalent, or

-b. two courses from the following (one must be mathematics/computer science): Mathematics 107, 108, 109, 111, 112 (or 112s); Computer Science 150, 170; Philosophy 110; Economics 320; Educational Studies 451, 453; Political Science 308; Psychology 230; and Sociology 355, 356.
-Courses taken to fulfill this requirement may also fulfill part of the Oxford College Distribution Requirements.

-- 2. Completion of the Emory College junior and senior writing requirements. - 3.
-All other Emory College distribution requirements are waived for Oxford continuees. - 4.
-Graduates of Oxford College must earn a total of 128 semester hours of academic credit plus required physical education courses to be eligible to graduate from Emory College.
-Of these credits, a minimum of fifty-four semester hours must be earned in Emory College.
-A minimum of three semesters of residence in Emory College (twelve semester hours or more per semester) is also required.
-A semester of fewer than twelve hours can be combined with another semester of fewer than twelve hours to make up one semester of residence.
-However, a partial semester may not be combined with a semester of fewer than twelve hours to form two semesters of residence. - 5.
+- 1. Completion of the Emory College area IC distribution requirement by taking the following course of study either at Oxford or at Emory: - a.
+A foreign language through 102 or its equivalent, or - b.
+Two courses from the following (one must be mathematics or computer science): Mathematics 107, 108, 109, 111, 112 (or 112s), 115, 116, or 211; Computer Science 150, 170; Philosophy 110; Economics 320; Educational Studies 451, 453; Political Science 308; Psychology 230; and Sociology 355, 356 (courses taken to fulfill this requirement may also fulfill part of the Oxford College Distribution Requirements) - 2.
+Completion of the Emory College junior and senior writing requirements - 3.
+All other Emory College distribution requirements waived for Oxford continuees - 4.
+Graduates of Oxford College must earn a total of 132 semester hours of credit to be eligible to graduate from Emory College; of these credits, a minimum of fifty-four semester hours must be earned in Emory College; a minimum of three semesters of residence in Emory College (twelve semester hours or more per semester) is also required; a semester of fewer than twelve hours can be combined with another semester of fewer than twelve hours to make up one semester of residence; however, a partial semester may not be combined with a semester of more than twelve hours to form two semesters of residence.

 For further information, students may refer to the Emory College catalog or consult the academic coordinator at Oxford, who can help students plan programs for transfer to other schools.
 The responsibility for coordination of programs, however, remains with the student.